 dNTP stands for deoxyribose nucleotide triphosphate employed in PCR to expand the growing DNA strand. dATP, dTTP, dGTP and dTTP are four common dNTPs used in PCR.

 The function of dNTPs in PCR is to expand the growing DNA strand with the help of Taq DNA polymerase.
 It binds with the complementary DNA strand by hydrogen bonds.

 The PCR is an in vitro technique of DNA synthesis.
-The purpose of performing PCR is to generate multiple copies of DNA fragment of our interest because a single or couple of copies of DNA cannot be detected into the agarose gel.
+The purpose of performing PCR is to generate multiple copies of DNA fragments of our interest to visualize it under gel electrophoresis.

 Read further on PCR related articles,